pybamm-team/PyBaMM/pybamm/input/parameters/lithium-ion/negative_electrodes/graphite_Ecker2015/README.md

-# Graphite anode parameters
+# Graphite negative electrode parameters

-Parameters for a graphite anode, from the papers:
+Parameters for a graphite negative electrode, from the papers:

 > Ecker, Madeleine, et al. "Parameterization of a physico-chemical model of a lithium-ion battery I. determination of parameters."
 Journal of the Electrochemical Society 162.9 (2015): A1836-A1848.